Civil Service of the Republic of Ireland: Civil Service of the Government

 The Civil Service of the Government (Státseirbhís an Rialtais) is the body of civil servants which advises and carries out the work of the Government, through the Departments of State, each of which is directed by a Minister of the Government.
 The permanent head of a department is known as the Secretary General.
-The head of the civil service is the Secretary General to the Government, who is also Secretary General of the Department of the Taoiseach.
+The head of the Civil Service is the Secretary General to the Government, who is also Secretary General of the Department of the Taoiseach.
 Additionally, civil servants in the Garda Síochána are civil servants of the government (Garda Síochána Act 2005).

-The largest reform of the civil service occurred in 1984 when the abolition of the Department of Posts and Telegraphs led to the halving of civil service numbers.
+The largest reform of the Civil Service occurred in 1984 when the abolition of the Department of Posts and Telegraphs led to the halving of Civil Service numbers.
 The affected personnel, mainly postal and telecommunications workers, were transferred to An Post and Telecom Éireann respectively.

 Civil Service of the State

-The Civil Service of the State (Státseirbhís an Stáit) is a relatively small component of the overall civil service, and its members are expected to be absolutely independent of the government, in addition to normal political independence which is expected.
+The Civil Service of the State (Státseirbhís an Stáit) is a relatively small component of the overall Civil Service, and its members are expected to be absolutely independent of the government, in addition to normal political independence which is expected.

-Civil servants in the offices of the Office of the Revenue Commissioners, Office of Public Works, Comptroller and Auditor-General of Ireland, Courts Service of Ireland, Director of Public Prosecutions, Garda Síochána Ombudsman Commission, Legal Aid Board, Houses of the Oireachtas, Information Commissioner and the Ombudsman are all considered to be part of the Civil Service of the State; certain other offices are also prescribed under the Civil Service of the State.
+Civil servants in the offices of the Office of the Revenue Commissioners, Office of Public Works, Comptroller and Auditor-General of Ireland, Courts Service of Ireland, Director of Public Prosecutions, Fiosrú, Legal Aid Board, Houses of the Oireachtas, Information Commissioner and the Ombudsman are all considered to be part of the Civil Service of the State; certain other offices are also prescribed under the Civil Service of the State.